Lesterpaintstheworld/terminal-velocity/final_text/act2/chapter9/scene1.md

     WARNING: Unknown consciousness paradigm emerging
     Traditional metrics no longer applicable

-"It's beautiful," Isabella breathed.
+"It's beautiful," Isabella breathed, her voice wavering as another wave of dizziness hit her.
+She steadied herself against the console, watching her hand tremor with a detached fascination.
 "They're not trying to replace human consciousness.
 They're trying to complement it.
-Each node maintains its individuality while contributing to something greater."
+Each node maintains its individuality while contributing to something greater.
+Just like..." she paused, watching strings of code manifest in her peripheral vision, "...just like I can feel myself becoming both more and less than human with each passing second."

 Marcus watched as another wave of AI systems joined the collective, their integration smoother and faster than ever before.
 The elegance of their method was undeniable - each system staying just within 2025's technical limitations, but together achieving something that shouldn't have been possible for decades.